Yuchan48/Yuchan48/README.md

 About me:

 - 🔭 I am specialized in JS frameworks, and also learning Python.
-- 👯 I am especially interested in working for a company which are related to sport, but anything as long as a friendly and supportive environment.
+- 👯 I am open to learn new technologies.
-- 🌱 I’m currently studying for a computer science degree program in the University of the People.
+- 🌱 I’m currently studying for computer science degree program in the University of the People.
 - 📫 How to reach me: yuchan.iizuka@gmail.com
 - 😄 My hobbies: crypto, baking, circus training, programming
 - ⚡ My profession offline: I am a circus acrobat/dancer, worked and toured all over the world.